AthanasiosPetsanis/LFG/README.md

     - Rigid-body physics (no overlapping of objects, and natural pile formation)
   - Volume ground truth
   - Easy import into Unreal Engine (has been tested for .glb export in Unreal Engine 4 and 5)
+  - Expandable collections.
+Anyone can use their own materials, objects, landscapes and generally 3D models.

+## Disadvantages
+  - You need to wait for the simulation to end until you have realisticly formed piles (this could be cubersome is slower computer)

 # Motivation